armytag/langs/qathebo/grammar/derivation.md

 #### _-hlepi_

 This suffix denotes a general process involving the base noun.
+The result is a Group 5 noun.

 <dl class="comparison col4">
 <dt></dt> <dd>"city"</dd>